Mengmi/deepfuturegaze_gan/README.md

 The source code is for illustration purpose only.
 You can download and run directly.
 Note that /dataset folder only contains a few training samples for the code to run.

 In order to train the network, you must download GTEA, GTEAPlus and our Object Search Dataset.
 Sample codes for pre-processing datasets are provided in /OSdatasetProcess folder.

+We provide the pre-trained models (GAN, DFG-G and DFG-P pathways) trained on egocentric videos of subject 2 - 5 in GTEA+ Dataset and one may feel free to download them from [HERE](https://drive.google.com/open?id=1nBXEDemNesYmVGtaSYvlETpwh7H2VzUa).

 ## File Description